 Facebook is filled with false memes on just about everything from vaccines to Monsanto.
 The anti-vaccination crowd fills Facebook with their amusing and highly inaccurate memes, which only leads to people thinking they’ve done their research, and not vaccinating their kids.

-For years, there have been dozens of photos of bananas with a few words that some Japanese scientists claim that ripe bananas have high levels of “tumor necrosis factor“, so eat ripe bananas to boost your immune system, thereby preventing or curing cancer.
+For years, there have been dozens of photos of bananas with a few words that usually claim that some Japanese scientists found that ripe bananas have high levels of “tumor necrosis factor“, so eat ripe bananas to boost your immune system, thereby preventing or curing cancer.
 Facebook is famous for these things, little pictures with a few words, no sources of the information, and broad conclusions.

 Eat bananas.
 Cure cancer.
 And people share them with a click of the button and move on to the next cute cat picture.
 It’s really the lazy person’s way of learning.
 Although who doesn’t enjoy the cute cat pictures?

 But what are the facts?
 What can bananas do nor not do?
 Let’s start at the beginning.